plut/infinity_compiler/guide/src/lua_core.md

 If the row does not match the format for this table then an error is thrown.

-## `simod.get(table, fieldname, primary)`: read a single field entry

-This returns the value of column `fieldname` on the line where the primary key is `primary`.

-If no such line (or column) exists then an error is thrown.
+Since subresources use automatically-generated row IDs as their primary keys, if the `table` describes a subresource then any existing `row.id` value is ignored when this function is called; when the function returns, the field will be (over)written with the rowid of the newly inserted row.

 ## `simod.select(table, primary)`: read one row in a table

-This returns the content of the row with primary key `primary` in the table, as a Lua table whose keys are strings corresponding to the table's column names.
+Returns the content of the row with primary key `primary` in the table, as a Lua table whose keys are strings corresponding to the table's column names.

-If no row with the given primary key exists, then an error is thrown.
+If no row with the given primary key exists, then `nil` is returned.

-## `simod.set(table, fieldname, primary, value)`: modify an entry in a table.
+## `simod.update(table, fieldname, primary, value)`: modify an entry in a table.

-This updates the row with primary key `primary` in the given table, setting the field with column name `fieldname` to the given `value`.
+Updates the row with primary key `primary` in the given table, setting the field with column name `fieldname` to the given `value`.
 The `fieldname` must be a string corresponding to one of the table's column names (otherwise an error is thrown).